Control of Poultry Disease Outbreaks

-Missouri poultry owners have several state-operated and commercial laboratories available.
+Missouri poultry owners have several state-operated and commercial laboratories available, such as the University of Missouri Veterinary Medical Diagnostic Laboratory.
 The services of these laboratories are generally available at minimal cost.
 They are equipped to identify disease problems and make recommendations for control.

 Recognize disease early.
 Set aside a certain period each day to observe the flock.
 Look for unhealthy birds.
 Note the birds' actions and how they are eating and drinking.
 Listen for any unusual sounds — sneezing or rattling.
 The spread of the disease and the cost of treatment may be reduced if the disease is recognized early.

 Flock records can aid in recognizing a disease in its early stages.
 A slump in feed and/or water consumption is usually the best early indicator.
 Keep daily feed and water consumption, egg production and mortality records.
 Major changes in these flock records from day to day, or over a period of time, may indicate that a disease is present in the flock.

 If the flock is experiencing a sudden increase in mortality during a short period of time and birds are showing respiratory or neurologic clinical signs, contact your local veterinarian or the MDA Animal Health Division at (573) 751-3377.
 It is important to rule out Foreign Animal Diseases such as Avian Influenza and Newcastle Disease (VVND).